ice-csic-astroexotic/ML-Poppyns/data/example_generator_observed/README.md

 # Generator ATNF example

-This is an example of dataset generation from the ATNF catalog.
+This is an example of dataset generation from the ATNF Pulsar Catalogue.

 To run this example, we use the following command:
 ```commandline